Crindigo/termcraft/doc/brainstorm.md

 certain structures improves stamina regeneration.
 Food can give instant stamina and slightly raise the cap.

+Complex food generally gives a bigger bonus to stamina cap but less stamina regeneration.
+While simple food gives very little to the cap but good regen.
+Future: implement nutrition, so a balanced diet gives an extra multiplier to regen/cap gained by food.
+Fruits/veggies, grains, dairy, meat.

 Exploration expands the story and increases the amount of usable land area.
 To explore, you need combat strength (making weapons, armor, tanks, etc.), and good stamina regeneration.